Flow Measurement Questions: Preparing for Field Instrumentation Interview then read this article about flow measurement and test yourself.

 How can we measure the effluent from my plant, which flows by gravity to a lagoon through a pipe that is not full?

-The other option is the Area Velocity Meter or AVM that is newer technology and gaining popularity.
-The AVM has a sensor unit that installs in the pipeline (6″ or larger) and calculates flow by determining the depth and the velocity of the water in the pipe along with the area of the pipe cross-section.
+The other option is the Area Velocity Meter or AVM which is newer technology and gaining popularity.
+The AVM has a sensor unit that is installed in the pipeline (6″ or larger) and calculates flow by determining the depth and the velocity of the water in the pipe along with the area of the pipe cross-section.

 The advantage of the AVM is that no primary device, flume or weir, is required.